-1728 a. about the VMs of vRealize Suite Lifecycle Manager 1729 b. about the VMs of vRLI 1730 C. about the VMs of VMware Site Recovery Manager 1731 d. about the VMs of VMware vSphere Replication (vR) 1732 e. for the VMs of vROPS 1733 1734 f. collected from your vSphere Storage APIs for Data Protection (VADP)-based backup solution VMs 1735 g. about the VMs of VMware vSphere Update Manager Download Service (UMDS) 1736 1737 2. email notifications in vROPS so it informs the SDDC operators of issues in the main moniparameters of the environment.
-1738 3.
-Configu ure vROPS to send email notifications about important alerts in the SDDC.
-1739 Please review t the Monitoring and Alerting documentation for more information regarding the on monitoring for VVD 5.0.1 deployments.
+- 1. Create applications in vROPS to group the monitoring data - a. about the VMs of vRealize Suite Lifecycle Manager - b. about the VMs of vRLI - c. about the VMs of VMware Site Recovery Manager - d. about the VMs of VMware vSphere Replication (vR) - e. for the VMs of vROPS - f. collected from your vSphere Storage APIs for Data Protection (VADP)-based backup solution VMs - g. about the VMs of VMware vSphere Update Manager Download Service (UMDS) - 2.
+Create email notifications in vROPS so it informs the SDDC operators of issues in the main monitoring parameters of the environment. - 3.
+Configure vROPS to send email notifications about important alerts in the SDDC.

+Please review the Monitoring and Alerting documentation for more information regarding the monitoring of the VVD 4.3 deployment, and the VVD for SDDC 5.0.1 release notes for more information on monitoring for VVD 5.0.1 deployments.